noahpeden/nextjs-tech-challenge/README.md

 ![tech challenge](https://github.com/noahpeden/boom-and-bucket-tech-challenge/assets/15061527/596149ef-1829-479c-abd0-6f54d119eccc)

 ## Misses
 - [ ] Localization.
 I worked on setting this up for a while but kept running into context issues with i18n-next.
 I added the config, wrapped my layout component in the `appWithTranslation` HOC, and then used the `useTranslation` hook to translate using my common.js file, but kept getting a `Error: (0 , react__WEBPACK_IMPORTED_MODULE_0__.createContext) is not a function` error.
-My suspicion is if I paired on this with someone for five minutes I could probably figure it out.
+My suspicion is I'm doing something wrong with the server side props.
 - [ ] Live deployment fetching issues - Deploying via Vercel was very trivial, and was able to set up CI/CD with Github Actions and make them depend on tests passing, however the cat.com API seems to block the deployed version of my call as I keep getting gateway timeouts, even though I'm calling it through an API route on my backend.
 I looked into setting up an account so I could get an API Key, but it didn't allow me to sign up.

 ## Acceptance Criteria